RedHatEdge/patterns/patterns/self-healing-dcns/README.md

 # Creating a Self-Healing DCN Cluster
-This pattern gives a technical look at how to create a clsuter across distributed control nodes, where workloads will be automatically recovered in the event of an node failure.
+This pattern gives a technical look at how to create a cluster across distributed control nodes, where workloads will be automatically recovered in the event of a node failure.

 ## Table of Contents
 * [Abstract](#abstract)